 From there, there is a comparison tab that looks at your budget versus how you are spending up to this point in the month.
 This lets you see a “real-time” snapshot of where you might be getting into trouble.
 You also have a tab that looks at your budget on a monthly basis so you can see the year in total.

 Lastly, the budget allows you to specify the frequency of the budget categories.
 So, if you pay your car insurance semi-annually, you can set this category up for semi-annual and the spreadsheet does the rest.
-I wouldn’t normally suggest paying for an excel budget, but this one is worth the price.
-Here is a screenshot of the budget:
+I wouldn’t normally suggest paying for an excel budget, but this one is worth consideration.
+Here is a screenshot of the budget.

 Mixing Maroons Budget Template